12.1 Fiscal Year:

 One of the primary functions of the 4-H Council is the task of resource development, including the preparation of an annual budget and fundraising.
 The following policy has been developed to protect the financial interests of 4-H.

-The purpose of the 4-H Council Financial Management Manual is to provide a document that contains necessary financial management information and guidance.
-The manual is intended to assist 4-H Councils in their responsibility for the accountability of all funds under their purview.
+The purpose of Section 5 of the 4-H Council Handbook is to provide a document that contains necessary financial management information and guidance.
+This section of the Handbook is intended to assist 4-H Councils in their responsibility for the accountability of all funds under their purview.
 In addition to accountability, there is a need to standardize procedures and practices.
 The policies, principles and guidelines identified are intended to be responsible while, at the same time, reasonable and practical.
-It is expected that the leadership of the 4-H Council will adhere to this manual in the day to day operation of the 4-H Council.
+It is expected that the leadership of the 4-H Council will adhere to this section in the day to day operation of the 4-H Council.
 This manual was developed specifically for 4-H Councils.
-In addition, this document should assist the Extension Boards, Nebraska Extension, and all faculty and staff in meeting the conditions of sound financial management appropriate to a 4-H Council. http://4h.unl.edu/documents/4-H%20Council%20Financial%20Handbook.pdf?4dafbf14-d0b7-4ba9-b1f9-42b4d78f6f06
+Refer to this section for more details on all financial manners covered in this policy manual.
+In addition, this document should assist the Nebraska Extension and all faculty and staff in meeting the conditions of sound financial management appropriate to a 4-H Council. https://4h.unl.edu/council-handbook/section-5

 12.4 Sale of Products by 4-H Clubs and Councils: